History (research) (MA)

 The research master in History at Leiden University offers five specialisations in which you will focus on historical processes, historical research, historiography and methodology.

-Why study at History (research) Leiden University?
+Why study History Research MA at Leiden University?

 The two-year research master in History at Leiden University offers you the chance to determine a study based on your own particular interests and ambitions.
 During your studies you will experience the riches and challenges of academia not only via frequent meetings with your tutor, but also during the seminars in which staff members and research master's students discuss one another's research findings and exchange scholarly views and insights.